salmaalsinan/NoiseAttack/README.md

 5- Generate and apply structured, unstructured, single and compound noise patterns to images.

-6- Reproduce in-domain adversarial attacks.
+6- Reproduce in-domain adversarial attacks (soon).

 # Citation
 If you use this code, please cite the relevant paper(s).